-It’s been a difficult year (or two) for many people.
-If you have the means to, it’s always nice to spread some holiday cheer in the form of gifts and tips for the hardworking people who make your life easier on a regular basis: doormen, caregivers, delivery people, babysitters, kid’s teachers, dog walkers, hairdressers, and everyone in between.
+It’s been a difficult few years for many people since the pandemic and with rising inflation and related costs.
+If you have the means to, it’s always nice to spread some holiday cheer in the form of gifts and tips for the hardworking people who make your life easier on a regular basis: doormen, caregivers, delivery people, babysitters, kid’s teachers, dog walkers, hairdressers, teachers and everyone in between.
 But how do you know what to do and how much to spend?

 Here are some considerations for how to navigate tipping (& gifting) this holiday season: